 Come to the future!
 You’ll find it if you take advantage of this extra time in Dubai, whose innovations and luxuries must be experienced to be believed.
-This three day extension includes spectacular deluxe accommodations, plus sightseeing at famous attractions such as Burj Khalifa, the world’s tallest building; Jumeirah Mosque; and the eye-popping Gold & Spice Souk.
+This three-day extension includes spectacular deluxe accommodations, plus sightseeing at famous attractions such as Dubai's Old Town; the Dubai Museum; and the eye-popping Gold & Spice Souk.
 Also included is an unforgettable 4x4 excursion into the billowing desert surrounding the city.

 Free time in Dubai, Desert 4x4 Adventure

 After breakfast you are free to explore the city as you wish.
 Perhaps you’ll ogle the shark tank at the Dubai Mall, let your eyes be fooled at the Museum of Illusions, or see the fantastical floral displays at the Dubai Miracle Garden.
 Or, consider joining our optional Palm Jumeirah Boat excursion.

 Unforgettable Moment: This afternoon you’ll head out to the Al Maha Conservation Reserve for an unforgettable 4x4 Desert Adventure.
 On board an all-terrain safari vehicle, you’ll ride into the undulating dunes, perhaps spotting Arabian oryx and gazelle, and watching as the shifting light casts shadows and colors across the sands.
 As dusk approaches, you’ll toast the occasion with a sundowner, then adjourn to a desert camp.

 Cultural Discovery: Later, experience your own Arabian Nights-style fantasy in a billowing tent where you will enjoy a typical Emirati barbecue dinner, and be entertained by musicians, belly dancers, and a desert sky full of twinkling stars.